Metanoia (theology): Theological concept

 In Repentance: A Cosmic Shift of Mind and Heart, Edward J.Anton observes that in most dictionaries and in the minds of most Christians the primary meaning of "repent" is to look back on past behavior with sorrow, self-reproach, or contrition, sometimes with an amendment of life.
 But neither Jesus nor John the Baptist says to look back in sorrow.
 For St Paul, "metanoia is a transfiguration for your brain" that opens a new future.

 It was in its use in the New Testament and in writings grounded in the New Testament that the depth of metanoia increased until, in the words of Archbishop Richard C. Trench, it came "to express that mighty change in mind, heart, and life wrought by the Spirit of God".

 Scholar J. Glentworth Butler says that, in the Greek, there is none of the sorrow or regret contained in the words repentance and repent.
 Repentance denotes "sorrow for what one has done or omitted to do; especially, contrition for sin."
 Repent primarily means "to review one's actions and feel contrition or regret for something one has done or omitted to do" Therefore, Butler asserts that translating metanoeō/μετανοέω and metanoia/μετάνοια as repent and repentance constitute "an utter mistranslation" that translators excuse by the fact that no English word can adequately convey the meaning of the Greek words.

 A. T. Robertson concurs with Butler.
 Regarding the translation of metanoia as repentance, Robertson calls it "a linguistic and theological tragedy".
-Regarding John the Baptist's call to "repent" as a translation of the Greek metanoeite, Robertson quotes Broadus as saying that this is "the worst translation in the New Testament".
+Regarding John the baptizer's call to "repent" as a translation of the Greek metanoeite, Robertson quotes Broadus as saying that this is "the worst translation in the New Testament".
 Repent means "to be sorry", but John's call was not to be sorry, but to change mental attitudes [metanoeite] and conduct.
 Robertson lamented the fact that in his time there was no English word that signified the meaning of the Greek μετάνοια (metanoia).

 Aloys H. Dirksen in his The New Testament Concept of Metanoia argues against metanoia as merely "repentance" and for metanoia as "conversion".
 Others have characterized the translation of metanoia/μετάνοια as "repentance" with similar negativity: Herbert George Marsh states that "repentance" is an "unsuitable" translation, and James Hastings and others consider it "totally inadequate" as a word to carry the meaning of metanoia.

 Of the top ten versions of the Bible in the United States based on unit sales, seven read "baptism of repentance" in Mark 1:4 in which "repentance" translates metanoia.
 Three of the ten top-selling versions and another in the top-ten based on dollar sales attempt to capture the meaning of metanoia.
 None of them transliterate the Greek μετἀνοια as metanoia.